+- 16. Verbal or written communication that has the intent or effect of subjecting any individual or group to hatred, contempt, ridicule, racist slurs, or intimidation and thereby injures the person, property, or reputation of another. - 17.
 Discrimination, harassment or retaliation including harassment based on race, color, religion, sex, sexual orientation, national origin, age, disability, or status in any group protected by state or local laws and including all forms of sexual harassment.
 (See Policy 1130, Procedure 2122 Anti-harassment.) - 18.
-Personal General misconduct. and immoral behavior, including all forms of sexual misconduct or harassment. - 19.
+General misconduct. - 19.
 Littering and posting of notices in non-designated spaces or without approval from the appropriate College personnel and unauthorized distribution or sale of goods on campus. - 20.
 Violation of College traffic and parking regulations. - 21.
 Smoking in areas designated non-smoking. - 22.
 Possession or use of alcohol by any person on the College's campuses except as allowed for special events (See Policy 1220, Procedure 2215 Service of Alcoholic Beverages for Special Events.) - 23.
 Leaving children or animals unattended on campus. - 24.
 Use of bicycles, skateboards, roller blades, and any other non-motorized vehicle or equipment (except wheelchairs) outside designated areas. - 25.
-Failure to comply with a directive of College officials or security officers acting in the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 26.
+Failure to comply with a directive of College officials or Campus Safety officers acting in the performance of their duties and/or failure to identify oneself to these persons when requested to do so. - 26.
 Tampering with the election of any College-recognized student organization. - 27.
-Intentionally or maliciously furnishing false information to the College.

-- 28. Unauthorized actions taken in the name of the College. - 29.
-The possession of any flammable liquids or explosive materials such as paint, gasoline, etc., or any fireworks, ammunition, etc., except by an individual for use by an employee or in a program approved by the College. or as a part of their employment by the College, is a violation of College rules. - 30.
+Intentionally or maliciously furnishing false information to the College. - 28.
+Unauthorized actions taken in the name of the College. - 29.
+The possession of any flammable or explosive materials such as paint, gasoline, fireworks, ammunition, etc., except for use by an employee or in a program approved by the College. - 30.
 Gambling on campus or at any College sponsored activity except in the case of approved student activities sponsored by the Student Life Office. - 31.
 All forms of academic dishonesty.
 (See Policy 1501, Procedure 2502 Academic Integrity.) - 32.
 Violation of any other published College policies, rules or regulations.